MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Update-StoreMailboxState.md

 ```

 ### -Confirm
-!!!
-Exchange Server 2013

-The Confirm switch specifies whether to show or hide the confirmation prompt.
-How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.

-- Destructive cmdlets (for example, Remove-* cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
-For these cmdlets, you can skip the confirmation prompt by using this exact syntax: -Confirm:$false.

-- Most other cmdlets (for example, New-* and Set-* cmdlets) don't have a built-in pause.
-For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.

-!!!
-Exchange Server 2016

 The Confirm switch specifies whether to show or hide the confirmation prompt.
 How this switch affects the cmdlet depends on if the cmdlet requires confirmation before proceeding.

 - Destructive cmdlets (for example, Remove-\* cmdlets) have a built-in pause that forces you to acknowledge the command before proceeding.
 For these cmdlets, you can skip the confirmation prompt by using this exact syntax: -Confirm:$false.

 - Most other cmdlets (for example, New-\* and Set-\* cmdlets) don't have a built-in pause.
 For these cmdlets, specifying the Confirm switch without a value introduces a pause that forces you acknowledge the command before proceeding.

 ```yaml
 Type: SwitchParameter